pramodsandaruwan/rosppm/README.md

 - Receive stick values from the transmitter coming out of the trainer port
 - Arm the autopilot using usb2ppm_ros (Work in progress)

-## Hardware
-Currently tested transmitters follow as below, but in principle will be compatible with most ppm compatible transmitters when followed proper wiring.

-More instructions are presented in the following [link](https://404warehouse.net/2016/07/13/rosppm-ros-package-for-accessing-rc-transmitters/)

 ## Running the code

 ```